Reference Library

 Right after finding a college, you’ll need to figure out how you’re going to afford going there.
 Here’s a good tutorial on financial aid forms and a few different EFC (Expected Family Contribution) calculators.

-Paying for College Without Going Broke, 2018 Edition: How to Pay Less for College ; The Princeton Review; 2018; Paperback
+Paying for College Without Going Broke,2025: Everything You Need to Maximize Financial Aid and Afford College ; The Princeton Review; 2025;

 The most current FAFSA EFC calculator can generate estimates for schools using FAFSA schools OR the CSS Profile.

 Colleges may include student loans in you Financial Aid package, but loans are hardly aid – just deferred costs.
-Use this estimator to explore the full impact of the loans you are considering.
+Use this simulator to estimate your monthly student loan payments and choose a loan repayment option that best meets your needs.

 Quick Links